top of page

 Lecturer

 I have always had a passion for animals, but for the most part this has been directed towards horses.
 I went to Hartpury college in 2013 and gained my Bachelor's degree in Equine Science and then went on to become qualified as an Equine Veterinary Physiotherapy.
 I run my Physiotherapy business in my own time, and have had a few different jobs working in the Equine industry since university, but have uncovered a secret passion for teaching since starting at The ASU.
 I have found working with a wider variety of animals very rewarding and enjoy the new challenges that working with different species brings.
-My favourite modules are Anatomy and Physiology and Biology which I teach at level 2 and 3, and I oversee the ferrets, chickens, goats and pigs in the unit.
-I have found a particular interest in chicken breeding recently and will hopefully have some exciting breeds coming through for everyone to see!
+My favourite modules are Anatomy and Physiology and Biology which I teach at level 2 and 3, and I oversee the ferrets, chickens, goats, sheep, donkeys, and pigs in the unit.
+I have found a particular interest in producing goats and sheep for the show ring more recently and we have enjoyed a successful first season for showing, hopefully with more to come!

 285167811_1420580688407099_4964451335183134103_n.jpg